 If you decide to aerate your lawn in spring it’s best to add a slitter to your aeration equipment.
 As for late autumn (October-November) you can use chisel tining in order to get the ‘pruning’ effect such tines have.
 This will stimulate root development during the colder months.

 How to aerate your lawn

-Aerating a lawn is not particularly hard, but in order to do it right you will need to follow the following steps:
+Aerating a lawn is not particularly hard, but in order to do it right you will need to follow a couple of important steps: